 After the civil wars between conservative federalists and supporters of the Helvetic Republic, Napoleon’s Mediation Constitution restores the independence of the cantons and creates six new cantons within borders that are in effect to this day: St. Gallen, Graubünden, Aargau, Thurgau, Ticino and Vaud.

-The Congress of Vienna incorporates the three new cantons of Vaud, Neuchâtel and Geneva into Switzerland and expands the canton of Bern by awarding it the French-speaking territories of the former bishopric of Basel in the Jura.
+The Congress of Vienna incorporates the three new cantons of Valais, Neuchâtel and Geneva into Switzerland and expands the canton of Bern by awarding it the French-speaking territories of the former bishopric of Basel in the Jura.
 The European Great Powers also recognise Switzerland’s internal and external borders and its perpetual neutrality.

 The Regeneration movement with new and liberal constitutions in the cantons, in particular in the early industrial Mittelland (Swiss Plateau).

 The Spanish Brötli railway (named after the Spanish bread rolls from Baden that could now be delivered fresh to Zurich breakfast tables): beginning of railway construction in Switzerland.

 After years of internal political conflicts, federal troops under General Guillaume-Henri Dufour siding with the liberal majority of the Swiss Diet defeat the Catholic-conservative forces of the Sonderbund (“Separatist League”) which aimed to defend the sovereignty of the individual cantons.